 When he’s not litigating, Kyle enjoys traveling, hiking, photography, and spending time with his wife, Cara, and their young child and dog in his free time.

 Purdue University Krannert School of Management

 Indiana University Robert H. McKinney School of Law

 Leadership Lafayette – Class 44

-[Transcript] When you've been seriously injured, you're entering the complex world of personal injury law.
-A lot of people don't...
+[Transcript] If you've been injured by someone else's negligence, you're entering the complicated area of personal injury law.
+When we...
 Read More

 [Transcript] In this video, I'm going to talk about attorney fees in personal injury cases.
 When someone comes into us...
 Read More